rcmaehl/NotCPUCores/README.md

 # NotCPUCores
 The same, but better (aka not a scam)

-This program does the same optimizations as the scammy CPUCores, by Changing the Process Priority.
-The Cores it runs on, Stopping Unneeded Processes while the game is running, and Setting the Power Plan to Max.
+This program does the same optimizations as the scammy CPUCores.
+These include:

+* Changing the Process Priority
+* The Cores the game runs on
+* Stopping Unneeded Services while the game is running
+* Setting the Power Plan to Max.
+* Tweaking HPET (System Event Timers)

 Project stages: